 Cocoa Butter

-• produces a hard bar with a stable lather.
+• Produces a lovely hard bar with a stable lather.

-• is very conditioning making it good for eczema, dermatitiis, stretch marks.
+• Is very conditioning making it good for eczema, dermatitis, stretch marks.

 The chart below shows the approximate percentages of fatty acids present in Cocoa Butter.
 This oil is great to add to soap since not only does it lend hardness to your bar but it also provides a stable, conditioning lather.